turingschool/backend_mod_1_prework/section2/vocabulary.md

     end
     ```

-- method:  Also known as a __function__ in other programming languages, a __method__ is a block of code that is built to handle a command or set of commands that needs to be done repeatedly.
+- Method:  Also known as a __function__ in other programming languages, a __method__ is a block of code that is built to handle a command or set of commands that needs to be done repeatedly.
     - The keyword `def` signals to the interpreter that the following block of code is specific to a `method`
     - If we want to access data outside the `method` definition's scope, but within the `method` definition itself, we can pass in `arguments` (actual) to the `method` by writing it with `parameters` (placeholders).
         `actual is to args as placeholder is to params`